icellan/bap/README.md

 This blacklisting urn could also be used to signal blacklisting of IP addresses, for instance IP addresses being used by known bot networks.

-NOTE: Because IP addresses are personally identifyable information, we need to take more care when hashing these and publishing them on-chain to prevent reverse lookups of the IP addresses.
+NOTE: Because IP addresses are personally identifiable information, we need to take more care when hashing these and publishing them on-chain to prevent reverse lookups of the IP addresses.

 For IP addresses we could use a concatenation of the idKey of the signing party to add entropy to the hashing:
 ```